netobserv/documents/blogs/lokiless/lokiless.md

 ![Architecture diagram](./images/arch-before-after.gif)
 _NetObserv architecture diagram: before and after 1.4_

-As the diagram shows, if we choose to remove Loki, what remains of the flows pipeline downstream is:
+As the diagram shows, if we choose to remove Loki, capabilities of the flows pipeline downstream remain:

 - The ability to generate Prometheus metrics.
 Those metrics and their related dashboards are still accessible in the OpenShift Console, independently from our plugin.
 - The ability to set up one or several exporters downstream the pipeline, such as via Kafka or to any IPFIX collector.
 This is then up to you to consume this data for any purpose.